Lilianada/Lilyslab/Content/writings/being-me.md

 guess what?
-i didn’t stop going to the gym.
+i didn't stop going to the gym.
-i didn’t stop training upper body.
+i didn't stop training upper body.
-i didn’t cover up more to avoid stares and remarks.
+i didn't cover up more to avoid stares and remarks.
-i didn’t quit.
+i didn't quit.